CINECA-project/wp4-federated-joint-cohort-analysis/README.md

 * **Task 4.2** “Execution APIs and environments for Federated Analyses”
 * **D4.2** “Framework and APIs for executing federated genomics analyses”

-# Develop some specific federated analysis applications using the framework
+# Develop specific federated analysis applications using the framework
 This umbrella goal corresponds to:
 * **Task 4.3** “Federated Genomic Analyses Algorithm Development”
 * **MS4.2** = *MS15* “Demo workflow running on multiple environments”, due in December 2020